 Your right to receive payments on the notes is junior to substantially all of our existing indebtedness and future borrowings (including debt of our special purpose entities).
-Your notes will be subordinated to the prior payment in full of all of our other debt obligations, other than our issued and outstanding renewable unsecured subordinated notes, and your notes will be pari passu in right of payment with our issued and outstanding renewable unsecured subordinated notes.
+Your notes will be subordinated to the prior payment in full of all of our other debt obligations, other than our issued and outstanding renewable unsecured subordinated notes, and your notes will be paripassu in right of payment with our issued and outstanding renewable unsecured subordinated notes.
 As of September 30, 2011, we had approximately \$836.6 million of debt outstanding that is senior to your notes, of which approximately \$783.1 million was issued by our consolidated special purpose entities.
 Including accounts payable, accrued expenses and an additional approximately \$43.6 million of debt that does not appear on our consolidated financial statements (which was issued by our off-balance sheet special purpose entities), we had approximately \$904.2 million of outstanding obligations senior to your notes.
-As of December 31, 2010, we had approximately \$697.6 million of debt outstanding that is senior to your notes, of which approximately \$652.7 million was issued by our consolidated special purpose entities.
-Including accounts payable, accrued expenses and an additional approximately \$74.1 million of debt that does not appear on our consolidated financial statements (which was issued by our off-balance sheet special purpose entities), we had approximately \$793.7 million of outstanding obligations senior to your notes.
+As of December 31, 2010, we had approximately \$697.6 million of debt outstanding that is senior to your notes, of which approximately \$652.7 million was issued by our consolidated financial statements (which was issued by our consolidated financial statements (which was issued by our off-balance sheet special purpose entities), we had approximately \$74.1 million of debt that does not appear on our consolidated financial statements (which was issued by our off-balance sheet special purpose entities), we had approximately \$793.7 million of outstanding obligations senior to your notes.
 We may also incur substantial additional indebtedness in the future that would also rank senior to your notes.
 Because of the subordination provisions of the notes, in the event of our bankruptcy, liquidation or dissolution, our assets would be available to make payments to you under the notes only after all payments had been made on all of our secured and unsecured indebtedness and other obligations that are senior to the notes.
-Sufficient assets may not remain after all such senior payments have been made to make
+Sufficient assets m